The-Silverwood-Institute/Localwood/README.md

 SOCKET_4_LABEL="Speakers"
 ```

-You can also customise the page's heading with `PAGE_HEADING` and the web browser's tab title with `PAGE_TITLE`
+You can optionally customise the page's heading with `PAGE_HEADING` and the web browser's tab title with `PAGE_TITLE`

 ## Recommendations